-- continues to make little or no progress in specific areas over a long period despite considerable input and adaptations. - continues working at National Curriculum levels substantially below that expected of children of a similar age. - continues to have difficulty in developing literacy and mathematical skills. - has emotional or behavioural difficulties which regularly and substantially interfere with the child's own learning. - has sensory or physical needs and requires additional specialist equipment or regular advice or visits by a specialist service. - has on-going communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.
+- continues to make slow, limited or no progress in specific areas over a long period despite considerable input and adaptations - continues working at National Curriculum levels substantially below that expected of children of a similar age - continues to have difficulty in developing literacy and mathematical skills - has emotional difficulties which regularly and substantially interfere with the child's own learning - has sensory or physical needs and requires additional specialist equipment or regular advice or visits by a specialist service - has on-going communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning

 Outside agencies will use the child's records in order to establish which strategies have already been employed and which targets have previously been set.
 The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
-Children with continued outside agency support might have individual targets set by specialist.
+Children with continued outside agency support may have individual targets set by specialist.
 The child's targets will set out strategies for supporting their progress.
 These will be implemented in the normal classroom setting.
-The class teacher will record the steps taken to meet the needs of individual children through the use of targets, monitoring and review sheets.
+The class teacher will record the steps taken to meet the needs of individual children and this will be noted and reviewed in their Teaching and Learning Action Plans (TLAPs).